wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/07-Custom-Database-Tables/01-Creating-and-Managing-Custom-Tables.md

 When a user deactivates or uninstalls your plugin, it’s good practice to clean up any custom tables you created to avoid cluttering the database.
 However, remember to only delete tables when you’re certain the user wants to remove all plugin data.

 In most cases, plugin data is removed during uninstallation because it indicates the user no longer needs the plugin.
-As you learned in Module 1, you can use the `register_uninstall_hook()` function to do this.
+You can use [the `register_uninstall_hook()` function](https://developer.wordpress.org/reference/functions/register_uninstall_hook/) to do this.

-You can execute the SQL query to delete the table by using the `$wpdb` global variable, which you'll learn more about in a future lesson.
+By using the `$wpdb` global variable, you can execute the SQL query to delete the table by using [the `query()` method](https://developer.wordpress.org/reference/classes/wpdb/query/), which you'll learn more about in a future lesson.

 ```php
 register_uninstall_hook( __FILE__, 'wp_learn_custom_table_delete_submissions_table' );